deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/instance-type-selection.md

 * Model Size
 * Desired Accelerators (A10, A100, H100, AWS Inferentia etc.)
     * We recommend using instances with at least A series gpus (g5/p4).
 The performance is much greater compared to older T series gpus
+    * g6 instance types are slightly less performant than g5 instances, but provide fp8 support and are typically more price-performant
     * You should select an instance that has sufficient aggregate memory (across all gpus) for both loading the model, and making requests at runtime
 * Desired Concurrency/Batch Size
     *  Increasing Batch Size allows for more concurrent requests, but requires additional VRAM